 In the first five years the value of the tax benefit is incredibly small.

-From a tax benefit perspective, it appears to not make sense for an investor to utilise a TFSA for an investment horizon of shorter than five years.
+From a tax benefit perspective, it appears to not make sense for an investor to utilise a TFSA for an investment horizon shorter than ten years.
 This picture changes dramatically though after ten years due to the well-known compounding effect of long-term investment returns.

 3. Lifetime TFSA contribution limits are precious – don’t waste them